paul-shannon/jupyter-widget-demos/README.md

 <hr>

 I found these to be rather large and (for me at the time) rather confusing.
-The LOC in each project:

   - ipyleaflet:  500 lines of python, 800 lines of javascript
   - pqplot: 4300 lines of python, 15000 lines of javascript
   - pythree: 800 lines of python, 2000 lines of javascript

-With helpful advice from the jupyter-js-widget development team, I embarked upon an intermediate widget "Simple-d3-circles" which I present here.
+So, with helpful advice from the jupyter-js-widget development team, I embarked upon an intermediate widget "Simple-d3-circles" which I present here.
 It has only 70 lines of python, and 143 lines of javascript, and demonstrates the features I most wanted to understand.